junxit/us-congress-bills-111/metadata.md

 - 2010-05-06 — Introduced in House
 - 2010-05-06 — Introduced in House
 - 2010-05-06 — Referred to the House Committee on Education and Labor.
+- 2010-05-27 — Referred to the Subcommittee on Healthy Families and Communities.
+- 2010-07-26 — Considered under suspension of the rules. (consideration: CR H6011-6013)
+- 2010-07-26 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+275.
+- 2010-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-26 — Mr. Polis (CO) moved to suspend the rules and agree to the resolution, as amended.
+- 2010-07-26 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6011-6012)
+- 2010-07-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6011-6012)